SonyResearch/COALA/docs/en/get_started.md

 ### A from-scratch setup script

-Assuming that you already have CUDA 10.1 installed, here is a full script for setting up MMDetection with conda.
+Assuming that you already have CUDA 10.1 installed, here is a full script for setting up COALA with conda.

 ```shell
 conda create -n coala python=3.7 -y